 Actual Ore Reserves and Mineral Resources may differ from those estimated, which could have a positive or negative effect on Sheffield's financial performance.
 Commodity price fluctuations as well as increased production and capital costs may render Sheffield's Ore Reserves unprofitable to develop at a particular site or sites for periods of time or may render Ore Reserves containing relatively lower grade mineralisation uneconomic.
 Estimated Ore Reserves may have to be recalculated based on actual production experience.
-Any of these factors may require Sheffield's financial results and the expected operating life of the Project.
+Any of these factors may require Sheffield to reduce its respective Ore Reserves and Mineral Resources, which could have a negative impact on Sheffield's financial results and the expected operating life of the Project.